zhoubihn/clisp-notes/key-points.md

     Finally, there are the examples `#c(#b10 2.0e-9)` and `#c(1/2 5)`.

+6. In Common Lisp, characters are atoms.

+    Here character means a single code in certain a character encoding system (ASCII, UTF-9 or UTF-16, for example).
+    Different encoding systems assign different numbers to certain a character.
+    Thus characters are distinct from integers.
+    The Common Lisp standard did not mandate a particular encoding system.
+    This leaves a freedom for Common Lisp implementations.

+    The read syntax for a character is `#\` immediately followed by the character to be read.
+For example, `#\a` for letter `a` and `#\魚` for a Chinese character (meaning fish).
+    Note that both `#\ ` and `#\Space` result in the space character.

-5. In Common Lisp, each string is an atom.
+7. In Common Lisp, each string is an atom.

+    The format of strings in Common Lisp

-6. In Common Lisp, each symbol is an atom.
+8. In Common Lisp, each symbol is an atom.

 In Common Lisp, atoms are separated by whitespace and/or parentheses.
 Note that atoms in a pair of parentheses are members of a list.
 For example,